Lampan-git/DMCASkipper/README.md

 The program can also skip Warner Records' artists' songs, but you have to enable it yourself.
 You can also disable the auto skip.

+## Downloading it and running it
-## For developing
+### For Windows:
-If you clone project, you need to install some dependencies with pip:
+#### Easiest:
+Download the `DMCASkipper.exe` in releases

+#### Run it via python
+Clone/download the project and install the dependencies:
 ```
 pip install pystray
 pip install SwSpotify
 ```
+Run the program by just executing the `main.py` file with python: `python src/main.py`

+#### Build it yourself
-To build the program yourself, go into the DMCASkipper folder use pyinstaller:
+Clone/download the project and install the dependencies.
+Go into the DMCASkipper folder and use pyinstaller:
 ```
-pyinstaller --noconsole --onefile src/main.py
+pyinstaller --noconsole --onefile --icon=icon.ico src/main.py
 ```
-If it is not installed, install it by using pip.
+If pyinstaller is not installed, install it by using pip.

+After you have the `.exe` file, just run it and it should work out of the box.

+### For Linux or OSX:
+I have not tried it on Linux or OSX.
+But should work with some minor changes, since all the libraries supports it.